A note on the compactness properties of discontinuous Galerkin time discretizations: Abstract

 \section{Abstract}

 This work extends the discrete compactness results of Walkington (SIAM J. Numer.
 Anal., 47(6):4680--4710, 2010) for high-order discontinuous Galerkin time discretizations of parabolic problems to more general function space settings.
 In particular, we show a discrete version of the Aubin--Lions--Simon lemma that holds for general Banach spaces~$X$, $B$, and~$Y$ satisfying~$X \hookrightarrow B$ compactly and~$B \hookrightarrow Y$ continuously.
 Our proofs rely on the properties of a time reconstruction operator and remove the need for quasi-uniform time partitions assumed in previous works.
+Thus, we provide a useful and flexible tool for the analysis of high-order discontinuous Galerkin time discretizations of complex nonlinear partial differential equations.

 \paragraph{Keywords.} high-order discontinuous Galerkin, discrete compactness, Aubin--Lions--Simon lemma, time reconstruction operator